 According to (\ref{T-L-as}), (\ref{Re-lambda}),(\ref{Pm}),

 In what follows, we use the dimensionless value

 to characterize the generation properties of a flow.
-Here $s$ is the scaling exponent of $\langle |\delta v_{\parallel}|\rangle$.
+Here, $s$ is the scaling exponent of $\langle |\delta v_{\parallel}|\rangle$.
 The value of $X$ describes the relative width of the range of scales that can affect the generation.
-We note that for any particular series of DNS or experiments, $Rm \propto X^{1+s}$, however, because of uncertainty of the definition of the integral scale $L$, $X$ is more accurately defined than $Rm$.
+We note that for any particular series of DNS or experiments, $Rm \propto X^{1+s}$, but because the definition of the integral scale $L$ is uncertain, $X$ is more accurately defined than $Rm$.

-\subsection{'Sharp' model}
+\subsection{Sharp model}

-We start with a natural and simple theoretical model proposed by~\citet{vainshtein1986dynamics}, which focuses on the main features of turbulence.
-It describes the power-law behavior of $b(\rho)$ in the inertial range and its approximate constancy at large scales:
+We started with the natural and simple theoretical model proposed by~\citet{vainshtein1986dynamics}, which focuses on the main features of turbulence (hereinafter, model 'Sharp').
+It describes the power-law behavior of $b(\rho)$ in the inertial range and its approximate constancy at large scales,

-This model was used in numerous papers (see, e.g., \citet{rogachevskii1997intermittency, vincenzi2002kraichnan, boldyrev2004magnetic, arponen2007dynamo, schober2012small, kleeorin2012growth, kopyev2025virtual}).
-The viscous range is not of interest for dynamo study at very large Reynolds numbers, since it is far below the magnetic diffusion scale, and cannot contribute to generation.
-The integral scale $L$ used in the definition of $Re, Rm$ is assumed to be proportional to $\Lambda$.
-The sharp break in (\ref{b-Sharp}) results in a kink in $\sigma(\rho)$, and a discontinuity in $\sigma'$.
+This model was used in numerous papers (see, e.g., \citealt{rogachevskii1997intermittency, vincenzi2002kraichnan, boldyrev2004magnetic, arponen2007dynamo, schober2012small, kleeorin2012growth, kopyev2025virtual}).
+The viscous range is not of interest for a dynamo study at very high Reynolds numbers, since it is far below the magnetic diffusion scale and cannot contribute to the generation.
+The integral scale $L$ used in the definition of $Re, Rm$ was assumed to be proportional to $\Lambda$.
+The sharp break in Eq. (\ref{b-Sharp}) results in a kink in $\sigma(\rho)$ and in a discontinuity in $\sigma'$.
 This discontinuity produces a $\delta$-function in the potential (\ref{U-pot}).
-This is of course a peculiar property of the model, and just enhances and emphasizes the maximum of $U(\rho)$, but the term $\rho \sigma'$ does not play an essential role, changing the resulting $Rm_c$ to only about 20\%~\citep{kopyev2025virtual}.
-Much larger contribution to $Rm_c$ is produced by the sharp kink at the same $\rho =\Lambda$.
+This is a peculiar property of the model and just enhances and emphasizes the maximum of $U(\rho)$, but the term $\rho \sigma'$ does not play an essential role.
+It changes the resulting $Rm_c$ to only about 20\%~\citep{kopyev2025virtual}.
+A much larger contribution to $Rm_c$ is produced by the sharp kink at the same $\rho =\Lambda$.